All posts

 blue watering can outdoors

 Succulent cuttings don’t require much water initially.
 It's important to keep the soil dry until roots grow into it.
-Once roots have developed, you can gradually increase the watering frequency.
+Once roots have developed, you can gradually increase the watering frequency using a spray bottle or watering can.
 Overwatering can be detrimental to succulent cuttings, so it's crucial to monitor the soil moisture levels carefully.

 7. Gloves: